 When we hold and use this type of special or sensitive information we do so for the following reasons as covered in Article 9 of GDPR:

-- 2(b) it is necessary for the purposes of meeting our legal obligations or to exercise specific rights of iScoil or you in the field of employment and social security and social protection law
+- 2(b) it is necessary for the purposes of meeting our legal obligations in the field of employment and social security and social protection law

 This would apply if iScoil became aware that you, or anybody else, were at risk of serious danger for any reason

-- 2(f) it is necessary for the establishment, exercise or defence of any appeals or legal claims
+- 2(f) it is necessary for the establishment, exercise or defense of any appeals or legal claims

 - 2(g) it is necessary for reasons of substantial public interest as per the acts mentioned above